QData/TextAttack/README.md

 ### Installation

 You should be running Python 3.6+ to use this package.
 A CUDA-compatible GPU is optional but will greatly improve code speed.
-After cloning this git repository, run the following commands to install the `textattack` page a `conda` environment:
+After cloning this git repository, run the following commands to install the `textattack` package a `conda` environment:

 ```
 conda create -n text-attack python=3.7